Designing a PPE Program To Ensure Safety At Work

 4. Designing internal communications strategy

-Design your internal communications strategy and identify ambassadors at every level of the business who will be responsible for dissemination of information.
+Design your internal communications strategy and identify ambassadors at every level of the business who will be responsible for the dissemination of information.

 5. Total commitment to the program

-Demonstrate total commitment to the program and ensure that a clear concise policy is agreed and posted in public areas.
+Demonstrate total commitment to the program and ensure that a clear concise policy is agreed upon and posted in public areas.
 Make safety and PPE part of your workplace culture, applying as much to visitors or admin staff popping on to the shop floor as it does for full-time machine operators.

 6. Choosing supervisors